Faculty Appointment, Reappointment, and Promotion Policy

 Primary appointment: College, school, program, or center at which the individual has more than 50 percent of their appointment.

 Academic rank: Title based on criteria associated with academic classification.
 The standard ranks are instructor, assistant professor, associate professor, and professor.
-Each may be further clarified with the addition of modifiers such as but not limited to emeritus, clinical, research, adjunct, or visiting.
+Each may be further clarified with the addition of modifiers such as but not limited to emeritus/a, clinical, research, adjunct, or visiting.
 Other academic ranks may also be used such as lecturer and may be further clarified with modifiers such as but not limited to senior or master.

-Faculty emeritus/a: An appointment (title of “emeritus” or “emerita” granted to full-time faculty retiring at the rank of associate professor or professor who have made sustained and meaningful contributions to Pacific Northwest University through their teaching, scholarly activity, service, clinical practice, and/or administration.
+Faculty emeritus/a: An appointment (title of “emeritus” or “emerita” granted to full-time faculty retiring at the rank of associate professor or professor who have made sustained and meaningful contributions to Pacific Northwest University of Health Sciences through their teaching, scholarly activity, service, clinical practice, and/or administration.
 A minimum of 10 years of employment is required to be eligible for this honor.

 Procedure: